 By Adil E. Shamoo

-Adil E. Shamoo, a professor at the University of Maryland School of Medicine, is an associate fellow of the Institute for Policy Studies.
-A native of Iraq, he is the author of the forthcoming book, "Equal Worth — When Humanity Will Have Peace."
-His email is email@example.com.
+Adil E. Shamoo is an associate fellow of the Institute for Policy Studies, a senior analyst for Foreign Policy in Focus, and the author of "Equal Worth: When Humanity Will Have Peace" (University Press of America, 2012).
+His email is firstname.lastname@example.org.

 Copyright © 2014, The Baltimore Sun